 Here's a more fun game than Angel of Darkness - see how much of this drivel you can sit through.
 If you make it all the way... actually, I don't know how impressive that is.
 I've never made it.

-And now?
-We have the new Tomb Raider reboot, no number or subtitle.
-It's got its problems, and it would be nice if it was more Tomb Raider and less Uncharted, but it's an interesting new spin that I enjoyed playing last week.
-Of course, that didn't stop me also penning an extremely snarky piece on it called Tomb Raider: A Survivor Is Abridged .
+And then we got the Tomb Raider reboot, no number or subtitle.
+It's got its problems, and it would be nice if it was more Tomb Raider and less Uncharted, but it's an interesting spin that I enjoyed playing.
+Of course, that didn't stop me also penning an extremely snarky piece on it called Tomb Raider: A Survivor Is Abridged (opens in new tab).
 It's full of spoilers, but hopefully quite funny.

-If for some reason you want to play The Angel Of Darkness yourself, it's on GOG , along with many other actually good games.
-Don't however mistake it for Broken Sword: The Angel Of Death , which is an entirely different dreadful sequel that lost its way to the point of almost killing its series.
+If for some reason you want to play The Angel of Darkness yourself, don't mistake it for Broken Sword: The Angel of Death, which is an entirely different dreadful sequel that lost its way to the point of almost killing its series.
 Though there does seem to be something about that name, doesn't there?
-Note to any other developers - when rebooting a franchise, avoid those words.
-It's simply not worth the risk...
+Note to any other developers: when rebooting a franchise, avoid those words.
+It's simply not worth the risk.